josephdviviano/script-it/README.md

 Data
 ----
-scriptuit comes with a few command-line interfaces.
+script-it comes with a few command-line interfaces.
 These interfaces rely on a basic folder structure:

-    /`SCRIPTUIT_DATA`
+    /`script-it_DATA`
         /EXPERIMENTS
             /SUBJECTS
                 /MODE